xiaoxiae/videos/17-ab/SCRIPT.md

 Wow that was a weird dream.

 Anyway, in today's video, I'll introduce you to $(a,b)$-trees, which are a more generalized version of binary search trees.
+They are more commonly known as B or B+ trees, but I'll be cover them here in their most general form, which is $(a,b)$.

 As you can see, they are no longer binary, since their nodes can have more than two children.

 Just like binary trees, they are used for quickly storing and locating items based on their keys.